LLMs on Grete

 • Your project has sufficient GPU quota and storage.

-• You have a working conda or virtualenv environment (recommended).
+• You have a working python environment.

 1. Connect to Grete

-ssh <username>@glogin-gpu.hpc.gwdg.de
+ssh u12345@glogin-gpu.hpc.gwdg.de

+Remember to replace the username u12345 with your own project user name.
 Once logged in, you can submit jobs to the GPU nodes via Slurm.

 module load miniforge3